vivek-698/Chaos-to-Clarity/README.md

 ## Goals
 1. Run social media analysis on a celebrity of your choice.
 (Demo: Elon Musk)
 2. View the number of "mentions" over time
-3. View sentiment over time (Define a window say 5 days and average out the sentiment in each window and display in a graph)
+3. View sentiment over time (Define a window say a day/week and average out the sentiment in each window and display in a graph)
 4. View the social media posts (tweets, reddit articles) that contributed most to the sentiment.
+(Sort by sentiment score, break the tie by most number of upvotes and display the post, embed the link into the website.)
 5. General overview of some analytics
+6. Which posts are contributing the most to our analysis. (use upvotes of post and number of comments. show +ve/-ve outcome)

 Analytics being offered:
 * Sentiment distribution pie chart (positive/negative/neutral)